TomKrauss/pks-edit/README.md

 PKS Edit build needs the environment variable `GITLIBDIRECTORY` to point to the directory where the GIT library can be found (clone https://github.com/libgit2/libgit2 and refer to building it locally).
+In order to build without GIT integration (no libgit2 present), you need to build configuration `No Git` in Visual Studio.

-In order to edit the or execute the installation script (pksedit.iss), you need to download [Inno Setup](https://jrsoftware.org/ishelp/index.php) (we use currently the latest version 6.2).
+To edit or execute the installation script (pksedit.iss), you need to download [Inno Setup](https://jrsoftware.org/ishelp/index.php) (we use currently the latest version 6.2.2).

 Enjoy Tom & Rolf